 Provide your new Action Button with a Name and a Display Name.
 They can be the same.

-In this tutorial, we're linking our Button to a Change Phase Action to advance Records to the next phase.
+In this tutorial, we're linking our Button to a Change Phase to Closed action.

 Using a Button on View Pages